 In most cases, email marketing belongs to the static marketing approaches we’ve already explained.
 However, you may turn it into an interactive one just by adding a GIF image or video.

 By the way, you may immediately recognize the clearest benefit – your customers don’t even need to jump to your website to find out how it works since everything is already in front of their eyes.

-Surveys and polls are a great way to engage and get more insights about what your customers are thinking about firsthand.
+Surveys and polls are a great way to engage and get more insights into what your customers are thinking about firsthand.
 You may ask them everything you want (within reasonable limits of course).
-For example, what content do they want to receive from you on social media and use their answers to develop your future strategies.
+For example, what content do they want to receive from you on social media and use their answers to develop your future strategies?

 For example, it works well in the financial and energy sectors when a client wants to get a loan or pay a bill but gets confused in monthly payments, interest rates, and taxes.

 A chatbot is already a familiar way to interact, stay in touch, provide customized content, and answer users’ questions while freeing up your support team.
 What is more, this is an interactive marketing tool that is always with you – and your users may use it as they want, depending on the questions and necessities they have right now.